nsbgn/dotfiles/.github/tiling.md

     they obscure the active window.
 -   Opening back minimized windows should work according to a recency list.
+-   Every window class has a preferred width and height.
+For example, if the preferred width of Firefox is 100%/200px and the preferred width of foot is 20%/1000px, then if you place them side by side, foot will be 1000px and Firefox 100%-1000px.
 -   One button for each half of the screen.
 Pressing them both toggles maximization (ie single/dual pane view).
 -   Intuitiveness: